dskarbek/RPN-Lang/samples/library.md

 { -1 increment_var_by -> } decrement_var :=

-{ ?! # } unassign :=

-flush_var #
+{ flush_var #
     { Removes all assigned values of a variable
-    Takes 1 parameter: the name of the variable } #
+        Takes 1 parameter: the name of the variable } # name :=
-{
-    name :=
     name ? unassign ->
-    name ? ? undef !=
+    if # name ? ?$ 0 >
     {
         name ?! flush_var ->
     }
+    else #
     {
         name unassign ->
-    } ?:->
+    } if_else ->
 } flush_var :=

-overwrite_var #
+{ overwrite_var #
-{ Assigns a value to a variable overwritting any prior value rather than
-    pushing a new value onto the variable's stack.
+    { Assigns a value to a variable overwriting any prior value rather than pushing a new value onto the variable's stack.
-    Expects 2 paramenters: (Same format as the := operator)
+        Expects 2 arguments: (Same format as the := operator)
         1. The value to set
         2. The variable name } #
-{
     name :=
     value :=
-    name ? ?! #
+    name ? unassign ->
     value ?! name ?! :=
 } overwrite_var :=

-{ Loop Controls } #
+{ Loop & Branch Controls } #

-for #
+{ for #
-{ A for loop implementation that supports nested for loops
-    Expects 3 arguments on the stack.
+    { A for loop implementation that supports nested for loops Expects 3 arguments on the stack.
         1. A condition, either a literal boolean value or a string to evaluate
         2. The loop increment_var code
         3. The loop body
         The loop body may refer to the "break" function which only exists inside of the loop and forces the loop to stop after this eval of the body.
-It does not short-circuit the body evaluation. } # {
+It does not short-circuit the body evaluation. } # _for_body :=
-    { Arguments } #
-    _for_body :=
     _for_inc :=
     _for_cond :=
-    { Local Variables } #
-    true _for_cont :=

-    break #
-    { The break method is only defined inside of a call to for } # { false _for_cont overwrite_var -> } break :=
+    { The break method is only defined inside of a call to for } # true _for_cont :=

-    _for_loop #
+    { break #
+        false _for_cont overwrite_var ->
+    } break :=

-    { Internal Tail-Recursion method which does the looping } # {
+    { Internal Tail-Recursion method which does the looping } # { _for_loop #
         if # _for_cond -> _for_cont ? &&
         {
             _for_body ->
             _for_inc ->
             _for_loop ->
-        }
-        { } ?:->
+        } if ->
     } _for_loop :=
     _for_loop ->

-    { Pop Arguments and Local Variables and internal functions } # _for_body unassign ->
+    _for_body unassign ->
     _for_inc unassign ->
     _for_cond unassign ->